cyy963/vehicle-identifier-frontend/README.md

 This project provided a frontend interface where users could upload an image of a vehicle.
 The image was then sent to a backend service that used Azure Vision to identify the body type and make of the vehicle.

-Additionally a premium calculator page would calculate a premium based on a user's driving history.

 ## Features

 - **Image Upload:** Users could upload an image of a vehicle.